 The first Beltane Fire Festival was created in 1988, led by Angus Farquhar (now of NVA) – and the formation of the society occurred to support the continuation of the festival a few years later.
 The Society’s aim was to create a sense of community, an appreciation of the cyclical nature of the seasons and a human connection to the environment – something that is often overlooked in our modern urban life.
 Since that time the society has kept the Festival alive and has helped it grow into the internationally recognised event that it has now become.
-All of Beltane Fire Society’s administrative tasks take place in St Margaret’s House in Edinburgh, where it’s office is also located.
-Many of the group meetings and workshops take place there too.
+All of Beltane Fire Society’s administrative tasks take place at 16 East Cromwell Street in Edinburgh, where it’s office is also located.
+Many of the group meetings and workshops take place around the city.

 With the exception of a couple of roles (Event Co-ordinator, Health & Safety) we are a community of volunteers.
 Membership in the Society is gained through participation in either the Beltane or Samhuinn Fire Festivals and a member continues to be so until 3 years of non-festival-participation has passed, though lapsed members are always considered to be part of the community, wherever they are in the world.
 The Beltane Fire Society encourages every active member to take a role in its development and the events that it organises.
 Each year every position on the Board is available by vote and those positions are open to any member of the Society.
 The vote takes place during the annual general meeting (AGM) which the Society holds for its membership.
 All members of the Society are entitled to vote in the AGM so everyone has a part in choosing who leads the Society forwards.

 Many of our members have no professional experience in the areas they volunteer in.
 We try to draw on the skills that have been built within our community and then use these skills to train people so that our community continues to evolve.
 While much of our focus is on the two main festivals we also run workshops and events outside our festival calendar to help keep the membership involved all year-round.